Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Right click and choose for the option `Copilot` -> `Generate Docs`.

 > [!Note]
 > Screenshot is made at 1st of April 2024.
-The UI of the Copilot Chat extension can be different at the time you are doing the lab.
+The UI of GitHub Copilot Chat can be different at the time you are doing the lab.
 (Please notify us if the UI is different.)

 - Do not accept the suggestion, click `Discard`.